coreos/ignition/doc/getting-started.md

 In the vast majority of cases, it will be immediately obvious why Ignition failed.
 If it's not, inspect the config that Ignition dumped into the log.
-This shows how Ignition interpretted the supplied configuration.
+This shows how Ignition interpreted the supplied configuration.
 The user-provided config may have a misspelled section or maybe an incorrect hierarchy.